 Lyn Trodd is Dean of the School of Education.
 Until recently Lyn chaired a national Committee (SEFDEY Professional Association) concerned with qualifications for people who work with young children.
 Lyn has published several books and articles mainly on professional practice and leadership.
 Lyn's work focuses on how learning can develop agency and leadership.
 She is particularly interested in international perspectives of learning and teaching and links between assessment, feedback and self-efficacy.

-Amanda Roberts is Principal Lecturer in Leadership and Professional Development at the University of Hertfordshire School of Education.
-Amanda’s subject, pedagogic and professional knowledge has been developed through experience in a variety of educational roles, including leadership positions in four secondary schools culminating in headship.
+Amanda Roberts is an independent educational consultant and a Research Fellow at the University of Hertfordshire.
+Her subject, pedagogic and professional knowledge has been developed through experience in a variety of educational roles, including leadership positions in four secondary schools culminating in headship.
 She subsequently formed a successful educational consultancy company, providing support for leadership and learning in a variety of contexts.
 Her work now focuses principally on leadership (including student leadership), professional development and the professional identity of university academics.
 Her current activity concerns the development of creative methodologies for exploring experiences of leadership and identity development.
 Her publications include numerous journal articles and book chapters.